 As a Catholic priest I am charged with preaching the Gospel—the Good News.
 I can certainly point out all of the things that are confusing or even scandalous in the Catholic Church.
-However, there are important reasons why true Catholics do not give up hope in spite of the many obstacles we face.
+However, there are important reasons why true Catholics do not give up hope despite the many obstacles we face.
 We do not flee when the wolf attacks the sheep.
 We do not deny Jesus Christ as our Lord and Savior.
-We remain faithful even if everyone calls us ridiculous, stupid or out of touch.
+We remain faithful even if everyone calls us ridiculous, stupid, or out of touch.
 Remember in the Beatitudes we are told that we are actually blessed when we are unjustly persecuted.

 Blessed are you when they insult you and persecute you and utter every kind of evil against you [falsely] because of me.
 Rejoice and be glad, for your reward will be great in heaven.
 Thus they persecuted the prophets who were before you.
 (Mt.
 5: 11-12)

 Opposition and persecution have been present from the beginning of the Church and continue to this day.

 Let me reflect with you on some of my reasons for ongoing hope within the Catholic Church:

 - Jesus is victorious over sin and death.
 Jesus’ suffering and death on the cross, rather than being a defeat, was a victory.
 Jesus rose from the dead.
 Death has no more power over Him.
 His Resurrection gives every Christian the hope of eternal life.
 While we have not yet seen the culmination of all God’s plans, we know Who has already won the victory.
 Christus Vincit!